Bitcoin to naira exchange rate today

 What is the best app to sell Bitcoin in Nigeria?

-The best app to sell Bitcoin in Nigeria is the Dtunes app which is available on Apple app store and Google play store.
+Dtunes is the best app to sell Bitcoin in Nigeria and is available on Apple app store and Google play store.

 How do I sell bitcoin in Nigeria?